 Breakfast, the most important meal of the day and the most commonly missed meal, is certainly not the meal you’d want to skip.

-Eating breakfast can stimulate the dietary induced thermogenesis (DIT), which is the process of using and storing food, and calories are burned during this process.
+Eating breakfast can stimulate the dietary induced thermogenesis, which is the process of using and storing food, and calories are burned during this process.
 This also helps in boosting one’s metabolism.

-When buying fruits and vegetables from your local market, it best to choose organic ones, because non-organic produce contain organochlorines, which are chemicals in pesticides that slow down the metabolism.
+When buying fruits and vegetables from your local market, it best to choose organic ones because nonorganic produce contains organochlorines, which are chemicals in pesticides that slow down the metabolism.

 Laughing, which is associated with a decrease in stress hormones, has been shown to burn calories by up to 1.3 per minute.

 Now, spending time laughing in front of the television watching your favorite sitcom does not seem so bad anymore, eh?
 Indeed, a lazy way to burn calories.

 Why not laugh and fidget at the same time to burn more calories?